Welcome

 Overview

 The Cowichan Valley Breakers is a non-profit, parent run, competitive summer swim team that has been operating for more than 20 years.
-In the winter, we are restricted to a maximum of 2 hours coached swimming per week; this is called Fall-Winter Maintenance.
-In the summer swimming season, your swimmer can opt to swim in as many swim sessions as their level permits.
+September through April, we are restricted to a maximum of 2 hours coached swimming per week; this is called Winter Maintenance.
+In the summer swimming season, May through August, your swimmer can opt to swim in as many practices as their level permits.

-The Regionals and Provincials are probably the meets you will hear the most about, as those are the most important swim meets of the season for the highly competitive swimmers.
-In order to be able to swim at Provincials, swimmers must qualify at the Vancouver Island Regional Championships, also known as “Regionals”.
-To swim at Regionals, swimmers must swim one individual race at any other meet during the year (excluding our own in-house mini-meets).
+The Regional and Provincial Championships are the most important swim meets of the summer season for competitive swimmers.
+To qualify for Provincials, swimmers must first compete at the Vancouver Island Regional Championships, known as “Regionals.”
+To be eligible for Regionals, swimmers must have participated in at least one individual race at any sanctioned meet during the season (excluding in-house mini-meets).

 If you would like to read more about the role of BCSSA for summer swim teams please see: bcsummerswimming.com